-When using the Wiring programmer type, the following optional extended parameter is accepted:
+The Wiring programmer type accepts the following extended parameter:

-'''

 'snooze=0..32767'

-'''

 After performing the port open phase, AVRDUDE will wait/snooze for snooze milliseconds before continuing to the protocol sync phase.
 No toggling of DTR/RTS is performed if snooze > 0.